shenanigans/node-doczar/README.md

 --raw              | Log console events as json strings instead of pretty printing them. (`doczar` uses [Bunyan](https://github.com/trentm/node-bunyan) logging)
 --json             | Create an `index.json` file in each directory instead of a rendered `index.html`.
 --date             | By default, every page is marked with the (local) time it was generated.
 This option explicitly sets the datestamp on each page.
 Accepts any date/time string compatible with the common javascript Date constructor.
+--noDeps, --nodeps | Skip library dependencies.
+--noImply, --noimp | Do not allow shell options to load a standard doc library by implying the `--with` option.
 --jTrap, --jtrap   | Ensures that all javadoc-flavored documentation produced by the parser is contained within the parent `@module`.

 Development